 Wilson’s recent book, The Social Conquest of Earth was selected for Newsweek’s “12 Not to Miss in 2012” list of books.
 Uniting the diverse strands of thought he has developed over the course of his 60-year career, The Social Conquest of Earth reconsiders the theory of altruism to better understand how man became the dominant species on the planet.
-Wilson draws on his remarkable knowledge of biology and social behavior to show that group selection, not kin selection, is the primary driving force of human evolution.
-In his book, Why We Are Here: Mobile and the Spirit of a Southern City (2012), Wilson and photographer Alex Harris explore the soul of that city and the meaning of place, weaving together Wilson’s text about his family’s Alabama history and his childhood there with sixty-eight color images by Georgia native Harris.
+Wilson drew on his remarkable knowledge of biology and social behavior to show that group selection, not kin selection, is the primary driving force of human evolution.
+In his book, Why We Are Here: Mobile and the Spirit of a Southern City (2012), Wilson and photographer Alex Harris explored the soul of that city and the meaning of place, weaving together Wilson’s text about his family’s Alabama history and his childhood there with sixty-eight color images by Georgia native Harris.

-Throughout his life, Wilson has spearheaded efforts to preserve the world’s biodiversity.
+Throughout his life, Wilson spearheaded efforts to preserve the world’s biodiversity.
 He played a central role in establishing the Encyclopedia of Life, which has the goal of curating a web page for every one of Earth’s species, and he has mobilized the movement to protect the world’s “hot spots,” the realms of highest biodiversity on the planet.
 In 2011, Wilson led scientific expeditions to the wild preserve of Gorongosa National Park in Mozambique and the archipelagoes of Vanuatu and New Caledonia in the southwest Pacific.
 Professor Wilson has developed a special attachment to Gorongosa, where U.S. philanthropist Gregory C. Carr has joined with the government of Mozambique to direct the park’s recovery after years of civil war that saw its wildlife dwindle dramatically.
 Wilson has written a book called, A Window on Eternity: A Biologist’s Walk through Gorongosa National Park, about the extraordinary biodiversity and model conservation efforts in Gorongosa.